Skip to content

 The two figures below provide examples where the optimal value for nDecompCubes is chosen by following a different rationale.

-nose-decomposition nose-ranks Figure: nose flow example.
+nose-decomposition nose-ranks

 Running on GPUs

 The compute-intensive solver supports both CPUs and GPUs.
 GPU programming is implemented using OpenACC directives, which appear in the source code as special comment lines.
 When running on GPUs, all data structures are copied to GPU at startup, and then permanently reside there.
 The slow CPU-GPU communications are kept to a minimum: during a time step, such communications only involve single global variables (like e.g. the flow rate).
 When running on multiple GPUs, GPU-aware MPI communications are used, and explicit CPU-GPU copying is once again avoided.
-Since the performance degradation caused by multiple MPI ranks working on the same GPU can be substantial (up to 2x slowdown measured), in the multi-GPU case the numer of MPI ranks must equal the number of GPUs (a warning is issued otherwise).
+Since the performance degradation caused by multiple MPI ranks working on the same GPU can be substantial (up to 2x slowdown measured), in the multi-GPU case the number of MPI ranks must equal the number of GPUs (a warning is issued otherwise).
 Load balancing can be performed by properly assigning cubes to MPI ranks, therefore balancing GPU load is not required provided MPI ranks are balanced.

 How to set up a simulation

 • the geometrical description of the problem, that can be provided analytically, or through a set of STL files (which, for simple geometries, can be optionally created by hand).
-For the simple and popular case of the plane channel, the utility utilities/createChannelSTL is available to generate the 6 STL planes delimiting the computational box.

 The sections are as follows: